glynawe/Vanilla/vanilla.md

 - Nevertheless, ADT function calls resemble method calls.
 - Parameterized modules (functors) take the place of C++ templates and Java generic classes.
 - Unlike generic classes, functors can supply whole groups of interrelated types.
-- There is no inheritance of implementation, but inclusion of trait functions is possible.
+- There is no inheritance of implementation, but inclusion of trait functions (mixins) is possible.

 **A quick comparison to SML and Ocaml.**